BAGM

 • Use caution when cleaning hard-surface dust to avoid scratching your new countertops.

 BAGM completes cleanup to a “broom-swept” level, leaving the work area generally clean but not detailed.
+Full and final cleaning is the responsibility of the customer.

 BAGM uses standard caulking products suited to the materials and conditions of your installation.
 If you would like to use a specific color-matched silicone or grout caulk, please communicate this to BAGM in advance and provide the product before your scheduled installation.